dbdesign-students-spring2024/6-mongodb-analysis-sophiajiangyi/README.md

 3. choose two hosts (by reffering to their `host_id` values) who are superhosts (available in the `host_is_superhost` field), and show all of the listings offered by both of the two hosts
    - only show the `name`, `price`, `neighbourhood`, `host_name`, and `host_is_superhost` for each result

+I first search for the first two superhost.
 ```
 db.listings.find({ "host_is_superhost": "t" }, { "host_id": 1 }).limit(2)
 ```